krajasekhar015/expense-docker/docker-volumes.md

 ```
 docker rm -f containerid
 ```
-Now, again execute `docker run -d -p -v /home/ec2-user/nginx-data/:/usr/share/nginx/html` command and if we browse it we can still access the hello.html page.
+Now, again execute `docker run -d -v /home/ec2-user/nginx-data/:/usr/share/nginx/html -p 80:80 nginx` command and if we browse it we can still access the hello.html page.
 Because it is mounted in host path

 Now, go to path `/home/ec2-user/nginx-data/` and create a volume.html file using echo command
 ```